 Your input is greatly appreciated regarding the improvements you would like to see in your neighborhood park!
 A project timeline and updates also will be provided on this webpage as they become available.

-A new playground for children ages 5-12, will be installed late this summer.
+A new playground for children ages 5-12 will be installed late this summer.
 Removal of the old structure, which is approximately 26 years old, and installation of a new playground will be timed as close together as possible to minimize closure of this park amenity.
 Residents near the park will receive an additional notice from the city in advance of this closure once plans are finalized.
 The old playground structure will be utilized by Kids Around the World, a nonprofit organization that acquires and restores used commercial playgrounds to relocate in regions affected by war or poverty.
 This will be the 10th playground Kids Around the World has been able to recondition from the City of Woodbury.

 Potawatomi Park, 1201 Parkwood Drive, and Odawa Park, 1270 Parkwood Drive

 Improvements will include trails, reconstructed tennis courts with new nets, fencing and color coat, new basketball court standards, stormwater and amenity improvements.

 Development of this park will begin this summer.
 A preliminary concept includes a tot-lot play structure and trailhead.

 Valley Creek Master Plan